zainulhassan815/personal-blog/src/content/blog/modelling-state-in-kotlin.md

   - compose
   - architecture
   - state
-description: A simple guide on modelling state with in kotlin
+description: A simple guide on modelling state in kotlin
 ---

 State in an app is any value that can change over time.
 All Android apps display state to the user.